-- Notice of Withdrawal.
-One full term’s notice is required in writing as notice of withdrawal of enrolment.
+One full term’s notice is required in writing as notice of withdrawal of current enrolment.
 A full term’s fees will be charged if one term’s notice is not given.

-- Parents should note that it is their responsibility to notify the College in writing if there are any changes to the information given on the Application for Enrolment form (eg. address, phone number).
+6. Parents should note that it is their responsibility to notify the College in writing if there are any changes to the information given on the Application for Enrolment form (e.g. address, phone number).
 Failure to do so may result in the application losing its place of priority.

-- A condition of entry to the College is that parents or guardians agree to abide by these Terms of Enrolment.
-The Principal has the right to dismiss, or to suspend, any student from the College on the grounds of wilful misconduct or unacceptable behaviour, or failure to obey the rules of the College as outlined in the Student Diary or any reasonable instruction by a member of staff.
+12. The Principal has the right to dismiss, or to suspend, any student from the College on the grounds of wilful misconduct or unacceptable behaviour, or failure to obey the rules of the College as outlined in the College Code of Conduct or any reasonable instruction by a member of staff.

 Standard Collection Notice

 1. The College collects personal information, including sensitive information about students and parents or guardians and family members before and during the course of a student’s enrolment at the College.
 This may be in writing or in the course of conversations.
 The primary purpose of collecting this information is to enable the College to meet its educational, administrative and duty of care responsibilities to the student to enable them to take part in all the activities of the College.